nroi/flexo/README.md

 are prefixed with `FLEXO_`, for example, `listen_ip_address` corresponds to the `FLEXO_LISTEN_IP_ADDRESS` environment variable.
 More details about configuring Flexo are listed [in the wiki](https://github.com/nroi/flexo/wiki/Flexo-with-Docker).

-In most cases, you will want to leave all settings unchanged, with two exceptions:
+In most cases, you will want to leave all settings unchanged, with the following exceptions:

 1. The setting `low_speed_limit` is commented by default, which means that Flexo will *not* attempt to switch to a faster mirror if a download is extremely slow.
 To make use of this feature,